bogdan-laza/Multi-Label-Romanian-Emotion-Classification/README.md

 - LIME-based interpretability and side-by-side comparison
 - Standard multi-label metrics and a documented train/validation/test protocol

-**Out of scope (unless added later as stretch goals)**

-- Transformer / BERT-style contextual models (fair comparison would use different features; not part of the core “same features, different learner” design)
-- Real-time deployment or API serving

 ---

 ## 2. The Data & Feature Engineering Phase